ufdada/wfto-mapeditor/README.md

 ### Release 1.3
 #### New Features:
+- Name input field for files (with versioning)

 #### Improvements:
 - Get rid of the position in the mapfile on bigger rooms and calculate it instead